jlicit/youtube-context/src/setup_py_env/README.md

 # About setup_py_env
+This script is an optional third step in the pipeline.
+Think of it as step 2.5.
+It's completely optional specifically for setting up an virtual instance environment for cutcounter.
+I went this route becuase I otherwise would have turned my small little laptop into a toaster overnight so I chose to outsource the computing.

-This script sets up a fresh Debian/Ubuntu-based Google Compute Engine (GCE) instance for running cutcounter.py.
+It sets up a fresh Debian/Ubuntu-based Google Compute Engine (GCE) instance for running cutcounter.py.

 It installs all necessary dependencies, including system libraries, yt-dlp, FFmpeg, and creates a Python virtual environment.